Ulladay-Hub/BMC/guidelines.md

    - Create a pull request (PR) to the original repository with your submission.

 6. **Deadline**:
-   - Submissions must be made before [insert deadline date].
+   - Submissions must be made before the end of the month.
    - Late submissions will not be considered for evaluation.

 7. **Evaluation Criteria**: